ernestchu/ernestchu.github.io/docs/src/courses/cse350-computer-network/chapter-1.md

 ```sh
 traceroute [host name]
 ```
-For example, I want to see how many routers would it needs to connect with Prof. Lai's labortory, which is at `140.117.172.136`.
+For example, I want to see how many routers would it needs to connect with Prof. Lai's laboratory, which is at `140.117.172.136`.
 ```sh
 traceroute 140.117.172.136
 ```